Soil solarization

 Soil solarization is a non-chemical environmentally friendly method for controlling pests using solar power to increase the soil temperature to levels at which many soil-borne plant pathogens will be killed or greatly weakened.
 Soil solarization is used in warm climates on a relatively small scale in gardens and organic farms.
-Soil solarization weakens and kills fungi, bacteria, nematodes, and insect and mite pests along with weeds in the soil by mulching the soil and covering it with a tarp, usually with a transparent polyethylene cover to trap solar energy.
+Soil solarization weakens and kills fungi, bacteria, nematodes, and insect and mite pests along with weeds in the soil by mulching and covering the soil with a tarp, usually with a transparent polyethylene cover to trap solar energy.
 This energy causes physical, chemical, and biological changes in the soil community.
 Soil solarization is dependent upon time, temperature, and soil moisture.
-It may also be described as methods of decontaminating soil or creating suppressive soils by the use of sunlight.
+It may also be described as a method of decontaminating soil or creating disease suppressive soils by the use of sunlight.